ebollens/efx/README.md

 The `data-toggle` attribute supports two visibility states on targets:

 * `show` sets a target to be shown
-* `hide` sets a target to be hidden (default state)
+* `hide` sets a target to be hidden

+The `hide` visibility is the default behavior.

 The `data-toggle` attribute also supports behavior states on the container:

+* `basic` hides and shows the content without any effects.
-* `slide` slides the content up and down rather than just showing and hiding it
+* `slide` slides the content up and down rather than just showing and hiding it.
-* `fade` fades the content in and out rather than just showing and hiding it
+* `fade` fades the content in and out rather than just showing and hiding it.

+The `basic` behavior is the default behavior.

 If the target is also the container (the `data-effect` attribute is assigned directly on the target, then both a visibility and a behavior state may be